reputage/didery.js/docs/api/getBlobs.rst

 ########
 getBlobs
 ########
 This function uses fetch to hit the GET blobs endpoint of a didery server.
-This functions is asynchronous.
+The GET blobs endpoint returns encrypted private key blobs.This functions is asynchronous.

 Parameters
 ==========